hota1024/one-month-bot/README.md

-# cds-bot
+# one-month-bot

-Discord bot for CoderDojo Shizuoka
+Discord bot for OneMonthServer.